-The World Language and Culture Program (WLCP) is offered to both the UW and Laramie communities.
-Classes in Arabic, Armenian, Bengali, Chinese, Farsi, German, Hebrew, Hindi, Japanese conversation, Korean, Portuguese, Russian, Spanish, Tadjik/Dari and Uzbek will begin Monday, Sept.
-16, and end Friday, Dec.
-6.
+The World Language and Culture (WLC)-sponsored program is offered to both the UW and Laramie community.
+Classes in Arabic, Chinese, French, Farsi, German, Hebrew, Indonesian, Japanese, Russian, Spanish, Tadjik/Dari, Turkmen and Uzbek will begin Feb.
+12 and end May 2.

 Classes will be offered throughout the day and early evening, generally once a week.
-The schedule can be found at www.facebook.com/culturelanguageprogram/.
-Registration for free classes may be done by going here.
+The schedule may be found at www.facebook.com/culturelanguageprogram/.

-WLCP is a volunteer program that promotes learning world languages and cultures.
-WLCP learners explore basic language and culture in an informal setting.
+WLC is a volunteer program that promotes learning world languages and cultures.
+WLC learners explore basic language and culture in an informal setting.

-The WLCP was developed by Khasilova, a UW doctoral student, in 2013 and supported by UW College of Education faculty member Amy Roberts.
+The WLC program was developed by Khasilova in 2013 and supported by UW College of Education faculty member Amy Roberts.
 It was launched in 2014 with the help of UW’s international community and graduate students.
-The students received internal grants to purchase curriculum materials; instructional technology; and to organize international students and faculty, visiting scholars and international community members as WLCP service instructors.
+The students received internal grants to purchase curriculum materials; instructional technology; and to organize international students and faculty, visiting scholars and international community members as WLC service instructors.